aishtomer/MagicCanvas/README.md

 # Magic Canvas

 Magic Canvas is a web based vector drawing application.
-The purpose of Method Draw is to provide a simple and easy-to-use SVG editor experience.
+The purpose of Magic Canvas is to provide a simple and easy-to-use SVG editor experience.
 It purposely removes some features such as layers and line-caps/corners in exchange for a more simple and pleasant experience.

 ## Online sync and sharing